ZokszY/GEO1003-Shared_Notes/docs/content/notes/how_does_gnss_work/fundamental-concepts-and-overview.md

 ## Fundamental Concepts and Overview

-Notes from the chapter Introduction of the book "Principles of GNSS, Inertial, and Miltisensor Integrated Navigation Systems" - Paul D. Groves
+Notes from the chapter Introduction of the book "Principles of GNSS, Inertial, and Multisensor Integrated Navigation Systems" - Paul D. Groves

 ### Fundamental concepts